LauretsDev/Pressing-Sounds/README.md

 # Pressing-Sounds
-This is a Patatap clone using Paper.js and Howler.js libraries.
+This is a Patatap clone using Paper.js and Howler.js JavaScript libraries.